Temporary work: Agencies

 The role of a temp agency is as a third party between the client employer and the client employee.
 This third party handles remuneration, work scheduling, complaints, taxes, etc., created by the relationship between a client employer and a client employee.
-Client firms request the type of job that is to be done and the skills required to do it.
+Client firms request the type of work to be done and the skills required to do it.
 Client firms can also terminate an assignment and file a complaint about the temp.
 Work schedules are determined by assignment, which is determined by the agency and can last for an indeterminate period, extended to any point, and cut short.
-Because the assignments are temporary, there is little incentive to provide benefits, and the pay is low in situations with a lot of labor flexibility.
-(Nurses are an exception to this since there is currently a shortage).
+Because the assignments are temporary, there is little incentive to provide benefits, and the pay is low in situations with a lot of labor flexibility (Nurses are an exception to this since there is currently a shortage).
 Workers can refuse assignment but risk going through an indeterminate period of downtime since work is based on the availability of assignments, which the agency cannot "create", only fill.

-Whether the work comes through an independent gig economy source or a temp agency, when a temporary employee agrees to an assignment, they receive instructions pertaining to the job.
-The agency also provides information on correct work attire, work hours, wages, and whom to report to.
+Whether the work comes through an independent gig economy source or a temp agency, when a temporary employee agrees to an assignment, they receive instructions about the job.
+The agency also provides information on correct work attire, work hours, wages, and who to report to.
 If a temporary employee arrives at a job assignment and is asked to perform duties not described when they accepted the job, they may call an agency representative for clarification.
-If they choose not to continue on the assignment based on these discrepancies, they will most likely lose pay and may undermine chances at other job opportunities.
-However, some agencies guarantee an employee a certain number of hours of pay if there is no work once the temporary employee arrives or the work is not as described.
+If they choose not to continue with the assignment due to these discrepancies, they will most likely lose pay and may undermine their chances of other job opportunities.
+However, some agencies guarantee an employee a certain number of hours of pay if, upon the temporary employee's arrival, there is no work or the work is not as described.
 Most agencies do not require an employee to continue work if the discrepancies make it difficult for the employee to do the work.